About This Drive

-Thargomindah to Eromanga
+Day 3: Thargomindah to Eromanga (280kms)

-Take the fully sealed Bundeena Road to begin your journey to Australia’s furthest town from the ocean, Eromanga.
+Take the fully sealed Bundeena Road to begin your journey to Australia’s furthest town from the sea, Eromanga.
 Sustained by surrounding pastoral properties, some of which are over 8,000 square kilometres, Eromanga is home to the Eromanga Oil and Gas Basin, which produces around one and a half million barrels of oil each year.

 Find Australia’s largest dinosaurs in Eromanga, including ‘Cooper’ and ‘George’ who are of the top 10 largest in the world!
 The internationally recognised Eromanga Natural History Museum is a ‘must see’ on any Outback Queensland holiday.
 See the real bones of Australia’s largest dinosaurs, plus other massive 95 million year old Eromanga dinosaurs (there are lots of them) and the world’s largest marsupials and reptiles, the Eulo megafauna + much more.
 This regionally based museum has developed Australia’s most comprehensive dinosaur, megafauna and arid microfauna collection, all held in context.
 There are many programs and experiences on offer for you to participate in at the museum and you can even stay on site at the brand new Cooper’s Country Lodge (4 star equivalent).

-Eromanga to Quilpie
+Day 4: Eromanga to Quilpie (106kms)

-Travel 106 kilometres east along the fully sealed Cooper Developmental Road (79A) to Quilpie, where a stay in Quilpie can be as busy or as relaxing as you wish.
+Travel 108 kilometres east along the fully sealed Cooper Developmental Road (79A) to Quilpie, where a stay in Quilpie can be as busy or as relaxing as you wish.
 Picnic and fish at the Bulloo River or swim a few lazy laps of the pool.
 Enjoy the native bottlebrush trees and beautiful gardens around the district, and the stunning wildflowers (in season) throughout the surrounding countryside.
 When you are ready for action, spend the day fossicking for opals, climb Baldy Top Lookout to admire the spectacular sunset, visit the Opal Altar at St Finbarr’s Church or head to the Visitor Information Centre.

-Quilpie to Charleville
+Day 5: Quilpie to Charleville (212kms)

 The Cosmos Centre provides an intimate look at our night sky, and with the outback’s low residual light, there’s no better place to do so.
 Visit the Charleville Bureau of Meteorology and find out how as you talk with a meteorologist and watch the release of a weather balloon.
 Take a look at the Vortex rainmaker guns at the Graham Andrews Parklands which hoped to bring rain to the region during drought.
 The Charleville Botanical Reserve showcases major vegetation types of the eastern mulga lands and while you’re there try spot a rare yellow-footed rock wallaby.
 At Queensland Parks and Wildlife Office you also have the opportunity to view yellow-footed rock wallabies.